Backless dress: Styles

 A backless dress can be held up in a number of ways.
 The most common is by a single piece of cloth or strap which passes behind the wearer's neck, halterneck-style.
 The neck strap can itself be covered by the wearer's hair, leaving the impression from behind that nothing is holding the dress up.
 Alternatively, the dress may be held up by short sleeves or by a single or two spaghetti straps, which hold the dress up at the shoulders.
 A stick-on dress is another way that a dress can be held up.

 Choli

 The backless style is also found in the choli, the blouse worn by Indian women along with saris and ghagras.

 The back is either "partially exposed" with a low cut or "fully exposed" by use of strings.
 The backless styles were created mainly due to the influence of Western fashion.
-It was made popular by Madhuri Dixit when she wore it and appeared in the Dhak Dhak song.
+It was made popular by Madhuri Dixit when she wore it and appeared in the Dhak Dhak Karne Laga song.
 "The drape and the blouse make the saree a sexy ensemble, and my blouses are always low back because I love the peep of the skin against so much fabric", as stated by Indian actress Vidya Balan.